Header Logo Recover

 Food Safety

 Foods exposed to fire can be compromised.
-Reheating food that has become contaminated will not make it safe – When in doubt, throw it out!
+Reheating food that has become contaminated will not make it safe.
+When in doubt, throw it out!

 • Food in cans, jars, bottles, and other permeable containers may appear to be okay, but if they have been close to the heat of a fire, they may no longer be safe.
 Heat from a fire can activate food spoilage bacteria.
 If the heat is extreme, the cans or jars themselves can split or rupture, rendering the food unsafe.

 • Foods that are exposed to toxic fumes and chemicals should be thrown away.
 Toxic fumes can permeate the packaging and contaminate the food.
 Any type of food stored in permeable packaging (cardboard, plastic wrap, etc.) should be thrown away.
-Discard any raw foods stored outside the refrigerator such as potatoes or fruit that could be contaminated by fumes.
+Food stored in refrigerators or freezers can also become contaminated by fumes.

-• Food stored in refrigerators or freezers can also become contaminated by fumes.
-Chemicals used to fight fires contain toxic materials and can contaminate food and cookware.
+• Chemicals used to fight fires contain toxic materials and can contaminate food and cookware.

 Cleaning and Sanitizing